ryanzhangtianran/CoVT_DINO/README.md

 ![Teaser Image](assets/teaser.png)

-> Rather than restricting VLM reasoning to discrete language space with limited representational capacity, **CoVT** forms a visual thought chain that enables VLMs to reason in continuous visual space.
+> Rather than restricting VLM reasoning to a discrete language space with limited representational capacity, **CoVT** forms a visual thought chain that enables VLMs to reason in continuous visual space.
 By introducing *continuous visual tokens* that encode perceptual cues (e.g., segmentation, depth, instance, and edge structure), CoVT composes *chains of textual and visual thoughts* that link semantic reasoning with perceptual grounding.
 These visual “thought chains” bridge language and vision, enabling fine-grained understanding, spatial precision, and geometric awareness beyond the reach of text-based reasoning.

 <details>